HOW WE IMPACT COMMUNITIES

 JULIANADORP AT SEA

 This family-friendly neighbourhood in the Dutch town of Julianadorp was developed with 615 affordable homes, schools and sports facilities.
-A unique aspect is the flexible building concept that offers residents the opportunity to adapt their homes according to changing lifestyles and age.
+A unique design aspect is the flexible building concept that offers residents the opportunity to adapt their homes over time as their lifestyles and age evolve.

 TOWN OF CANMORE

-Europe and Canada can progress much faster towards sustainability with the exchange of ideas, innovation and people.
-To propel this, we supported the activation and programming of an innovation centre in East Vancouver to introduce European approaches to circular economy, clean energy and climate resilience.
+Nations can progress much faster towards sustainability by exchanging ideas, innovation and talent.
+To propel this, we supported the activation and programming of an innovation centre in Vancouver to introduce European approaches for circular economy, clean energy and climate resilience to the Canadian audience.

-We hosted this symposium on sustainable area development together with Simon Fraser University, FSA and Parallel 52°.
-During a 2-day workshop, a group of 15 students assessed the sustainability of the UniverCity project in Metro Vancouver and compared it to developments in various European cities.
+We hosted a symposium on sustainable area development together with Simon Fraser University, FSA and Parallel 52°.
+During a 2-day workshop, a group of 15 students assessed the sustainability of the UniverCity community in Burnaby BC and compared it to developments in various European cities.

 COMMUNITY AMENITIES